-Indie author and corporate blockchain educator Kate Baucherel shares insights on writing future technology books.
+Indie author and corporate blockchain educator Kate Baucherel shares insights on writing science fiction books.
 Learn more about writing tech fiction vs non-fiction, being accessible on technological subjects, and more.

 Writing tech fiction vs non-fiction